Department Affiliated Student Organizations

 - The organization must establish and maintain formal status as a Registered Student Organization (RSO) with the University of Washington.

-- The organization must have an approved faculty (or staff) adviser from within the William E. Boeing Department of Aeronautics & Astronautics.
-Research and affiliate faculty may serve as advisers.
+- The organization must have an approved faculty or staff adviser from the William E. Boeing Department of Aeronautics & Astronautics.
+Affiliate faculty may serve as advisers.

-- The organization’s student leadership must include a Treasurer or Accountant who is responsible to managing the organization’s finances, including purchasing.
+- The organization’s student leadership must include a Treasurer or Accountant who is responsible for managing the organization’s finances, including purchasing.

 - The organization’s student leadership must report back to the department, at least annually, on organization activities and outcomes.
-Annual reports must be in writing (electronically), addressed to the Department Chair (copied to the Assoc.
+Annual reports must be in writing, emailed and addressed to the Department Chair (copied to the Assoc.
 Chair for Academics, the group’s official adviser, and the Director of Academic Services).
-The Annual report must include a roster of members and a detailed accounting on how departmental resources (if provided) were used.
+The annual report must include a roster of members and a detailed accounting on how departmental resources (if provided) were used.